galinstefanovv/SoftUni-Python-Fundamentals/README.md

 Welcome to my repository for **Programming Fundamentals with Python course at [SoftUni](https://softuni.bg/) - September 2022**!
 Here, you'll find my solutions to all the tasks and exercises assigned during the course.

 ## 📖 About the Course
 This course covers advanced programming concepts that build on the foundational knowledge from Programming Basics.
-It focuses on working with complex data structures such as lists, dictionaries, objects and classes, as well as understanding core web development technologies like HTML and CSS, and HTTP.
+It focuses on working with complex data structures such as lists, dictionaries, objects and classes, as well as understanding core web development technologies like HTML & CSS and HTTP.
 Topics like bitwise operations and advanced problem-solving techniques are also included.
 The course provides a comprehensive overview of essential programming skills and tools, laying the groundwork for future professional development in software engineering.

 ### Skills Acquired:
 - [x] Handling standard functionality of the programming language